-In case y’all haven’t noticed from our Instagram and our recent posts, we recently kicked up our camera game a notch.
-We said goodbye to our dear Nikon, and hello to a Sony a7RII, our new full-frame mirrorless camera. *Foam*
+In case y’all haven’t noticed from my Instagram and our recent posts, I recently kicked up our camera game a notch.
+I said goodbye to my dear Nikon, and hello to a Sony a7RII, my new full-frame mirrorless camera. *Foam*

 To be clear, this was not a spur of the moment purchase.
 It took me months to decide which camera I wanted, and even longer to convince myself I was comfortable spending that much money on anything but travel (a side-effect of budget backpacking).*

 It’s a step up that many amateur photographers are interested in taking, so I figured I’d explain my logic and shopping list, in case any of you readers/photographers are interested in taking the next step yourselves.

 * In case you’re wondering how I could afford to drop fat stacks on a new camera, the short story is: I received a generous donation from a dear family friend.
 My thanks to BJF.
 Now stop being nosy.

 How I went about upgrading from a Nikon DSLR to a Sony a7RII mirrorless full-frame camera

 Why did I need to upgrade from my Nikon?